 My experience with Ali reminds me that the 5 energy shows no distinction between birds or people, months or years, days or weeks.
 A 5‘s vibration always produces the same result.

 Ali reminded me to have courage in the face of fear.
-He showed me the importance of flying towards my desired freedom.
+He showed me the importance of flying toward my desired freedom.
 He encouraged me to be more flexible and adaptable.
 The energy of the 5 encourages us to embrace our challenges and to hold our arms or wings way out so the wind can pick us up and carry us to new and exciting places!

-On a parting note, I’d like to recognize the Ontario Humane Society for their extraordinary efforts to provide an appropriate home for Ali.
+On a parting note, I’d like to recognize the Ontario Humane Society for its extraordinary efforts to provide an appropriate home for Ali.
 Ali left the security of my palms for a bird sanctuary 2 hours north of my Mother’s home.
-A team of wonderful volunteers coordinated his safe journey and for this I am forever grateful.
+A team of wonderful volunteers coordinated his safe journey and for this, I am forever grateful.
 As much as I enjoyed spending time with Ali, it was important to me that he be re-introduced to his own kind.
-5’s learn by doing so I felt it was best that another Mourning Dove show him the ropes!
+5’s learn by doing so I felt it was best that another Mourning Dove shows him the ropes!
 Please remember to support your local animal shelters.